Yoast/wordpress-seo/readme.txt

 * Fixes a bug where a fatal error would be thrown when building a hierarchy indexable when the parent indexable did not exists.
 * Fixes a bug where a fatal error would be thrown when the post type `posts` was excluded and the post overview was visited.
 * Fixes a bug where the settings page of a post type would not load when a special character like ט was added as permalink.
-* Fixes an unreleased bug where using double quotes in an alt text of an image inside `Yoast How-to` or `Yoast FAQ` blocks would make the block crash.

 #### Other